Community Center hosting dementia care and education series

-The next session will be held on Thursday, Oct.
+The next session will be held Thursday, Oct.
 5, entitled “Language of Distress” (Course #2127).

 This session will describe how behaviors express unmet needs (pain, fear, urinary/constipation issues, desire to move).

-There will also be description of two approaches that will minimize agitated or aggressive behaviors in persons living with dementia.
-Three common medication mistakes in managing agitation (4P’s) will be described.
+There will also be description of two approaches to minimize agitated or aggressive behaviors in persons living with dementia.
+Three common medication mistakes in managing agitation will be described.

-Additional sessions will be held on Thursday, Nov.
+Additional sessions will be held Thursday, Nov.
 3, “Vitamin M (music) for Dementia: How Music Strikes a Chord” (#2128); and on Thursday, Dec.
-7, “Sometimes Superheroes Need to Rest Too: Caregiver Support Strategies” (#2129).
+7, “Sometimes Superheroes Need to Rest, Too: Caregiver Support Strategies” (#2129).

 This series is free and open to the public.
 Advanced registration is preferred; use the course number indicated for each session when registering.
 Visit fountainhillsaz.gov to register.